 Task Team Structure and Role

 In 2010, NASA’s Global Modeling and Assimilation Office hosted a Reanalysis Technical Developers’ Workshop including the atmospheric reanalysis development centers (NCEP, ECMWF and JMA; Rienecker et al. 2012).
 The motivation for the workshop resulted primarily from the interannual variation of the reanalyses that comes from observing system changes, and how it manifests in each of the (then) latest reanalyses.
 However, it was recognized that communications with the user community is a crucial need for all the developers.
 So that, one of the outcomes from the workshop was the establishment of an online wiki, currently located at reanalyses.org.
 While this has been primarily sharing the latest information on reanalyses, their intercomparison is discussed throughout the pages.
 This wiki includes contributions from international interdisciplinary researchers, and receives and answers questions from the user community.
 This grassroots effort has become a hub of reanalysis information, and includes homepages for U.S. national working groups on reanalyses.
 The fact that this site continues and flourishes signals a community need for readily available and detailed information on all reanalyses.
 The development of an international coordination activity on reanalysis intercomparison should also use reanalyses.org as a resource and central information location, and contribute to the site’s information content.

+While advanced users have tools to deal with the inconsistencies of data format and structure, other users dealing with large numbers of data sources to compare will benefit from tools and unified data structures.
+Recently, the Web-based Reanalyses Intercomparison Tools (WRIT) was developed to provide access to and intercomparison of a multitude of atmospheric reanalyses (Smith et al. 2014).
+WRIT includes all of the most recent reanalyses, and many of the previous generation’s reanalyses, as well as observational data for comparison.
+Monthly comparisons can be developed with the browser interface and both the graphical output and data can be retrieved.
+Further developments are planned for the data holdings and structure (e.g. frequency) of the data.

-While advanced users have tools to deal with the inconsistencies of data format and structure, other users dealing with large numbers of data sources to compare will benefit from a unified data structure.
-This kind of effort has greatly benefitted the use of IPCC CMIP experiments in intercomparison and research studies.
-The Collaborative REAnalysis Technical Environment (CREATE, formerly ana4mips) aims to mirror the CMIP data structures with reanalyses data, and place the data on the Earth System Grid Federation (ESGF) alongside the CMIP models and observations (obs4mips, Ferraro et al. 2014).
+Climate model intercomparison has greatly benefitted the standardization of IPCC CMIP experiments’ data.
+The Collaborative REAnalysis Technical Environment (CREATE, a companion project to ana4mips) aims to mirror the CMIP data structures with reanalyses data, and place the data on the Earth System Grid Federation (ESGF) alongside the CMIP models and observations (obs4mips, Ferraro et al. 2014).
 The CREATE effort would make reanalyses data more readily comparable to CMIP present-day simulations, as well as more intercomparable among themselves.
 However, as it stands now, CREATE is more a data engineering exercise, but aims to expand services for both users and developers.
+Connections between WRIT and CREAT-IP are evolving as thee are clear opportunities for synergy.
 In order to include more advanced information (e.g. innovations and analysis increments), CREATE will need more involved scientific direction and participation if is to evolve into an intercomparison tool.
 This is the role the task team should/could play.